gemfire/gemfire-examples/quickstart/inline-caching/README.md

 ```

 Notice that the jars are passed into the classpath for our JDBC Postgres driver and the jar that contains our CacheLoader and AsyncEventListener implementations.
 These classes will be used by GemFire whenever we interact with our newly created `item` region.
+Our new region also utilizes the options `--cache-loader` and `--async-event-queue-id`.
+These point to the implementation of the AsyncEventListener and CacheLoader that were referenced earlier.

 ## Define the data model